adammgerber/ExpenseTracker/README.md

 # ExpenseTracker
-SwiftUI expense tracker app.
-Goes over @StateObject, displaying data in a separate screen, deleting rows from a list, and saving/loading user data
+### <ins>SwiftUI expense tracker app</ins>
+### The purpose of this app is to:
+- understand how data can be passed to different views
+- Delete rows from list with swipe
+- Saving and loading user data
+- when to use @StateObject instead of @State
+- @Environment and @Publsihed properties
+- Codable, Identifiable, ObservableObject, ObservedObject, UserDefault